migtools/velero-examples/cassandra/README.md

 oc exec -it cassandra-0 nodetool getsstables classicmodels offices 1
 ```
 A similar output should look like this
-/var/lib/cassandra/data/classicmodels/offices-1bb77060b65a11eaa47369447437c0db/md-1-big-Data.db
+`/var/lib/cassandra/data/classicmodels/offices-1bb77060b65a11eaa47369447437c0db/md-1-big-Data.db`

 ## Delete application.
-Make sure the backup is completed `oc get backup -n <velero> cassandra -o jsonpath='{.status.phase}'`
+Make sure the backup is completed
+`oc get backup -n <velero> cassandra -o jsonpath='{.status.phase}'`
 should show "Completed".
 ---
-Note that "velero" should be replaced with whatever namespace velero is in.
+Also note that "velero" should be replaced with whatever namespace velero is in.
 Then, run:
 ```
 ansible-playbook delete.yaml